 Since this is one of the most popular beaches on Saint John, you’ll also find some facilities, such as beach chairs, and a few small places for drinks and some snacks, etc. There are also several places where you can rent glass-bottomed boats or snorkeling equipment.

 While there are countless other nice beaches in St John, Maho Bay is one that you really shouldn’t miss.
 It’s a great place to relax and enjoy a laid-back day with friends and family.

-Good to know: You can reach Maho Bay by car, by tourist bus, with a private beach-hopping day tour, or by taxi.
+Good to know: You can reach Maho Bay by car, by tourist bus, with some private beach-hopping day tours, or by taxi.
 The parking area is right nearby so there’s no hiking involved.
 It’s about 15-20 minutes drive from Santa Cruz, the main town on the island.
 You get some great views of the bay and various beaches on the road here, so be sure to stop for a photo if driving by car.

 3. Annaberg Sugar Plantation

 Established in the 18th century by Danish Colonists, the Annaberg Plantation is a popular tourist site in the USVI and one of the must-see places in Saint John!
 Many sightseeing tours of the island include this as one of the stops in their itinerary.

 Annaberg Plantation is a former sugar factory and plantation which is well-known for its historical significance.
 This historic site has some impressive ruins and information panels.
 You can visit the old sleeping quarters, the defunct working sites, and the guardhouse, and learn how the factory operated.
 It’s also the best place to learn more about the history of Saint John and about the plantation’s part in the African slave trade.
 It’s a real-life view of the brutality of the past.
 If you have a knack for history, this place should be on top of your list!

 Going with a local guide of one of the organized tours that visit here, is the best way to learn more about this place.
 Otherwise, try to find one of the volunteer staff working here and ask for some more info.